-2.6.9.7 • Pneumonia
+■ 2.6.9.7 • Pneumonia

 Pneumonia or other respiratory infections can be a serious problem in some kennels.
-There is usually some underlying cause, from tick borne infections to foreign bodies such as inhaled grass seeds, kennel cough exposure, distemper, etc. Finding the cause and using the appropriate treatment is the key to success.
+There is usually some underlying cause, from tick borne infections to foreign bodies such as inhaled grass seeds, kennel cough exposure, influenza or distemper, etc. Finding the cause and using the appropriate treatment is the key to success.
 Your veterinarian is a wonderful source of information and help.

-2.6.9.8 • Lyme Disease
+■ 2.6.9.8 • Lyme Disease

-Lyme disease is a spirochete infection spread by ticks from dog to dog and even to humans.
+Lyme disease is a spirochete bacterial infection spread by ticks from dog to dog and even to humans.
 Lack of tick control is a major factor in the spread of the disease and vaccines are available as detailed earlier in the notebook - see Vaccination for the Adult Canine Section 2.6.7.2.
+Lyme vaccine use and efficacy is the subject of debate among veterinary specialists.
+Do not vaccinate Lyme positive hounds.
+Consult your veterinarian when considering its use.